bradleyq/stable_player_display/README.md

 ### Using plugin mode
 1. Export the player rig from Animated Java with plugin mode enabled
 2. When you parsed blueprint, you should change Y translation of rig bones.
    1. Get current Y translation and subtract from that bone-related offset.
-(E. g. `headTrasnslation.y -= headOffset`)
+(E. g. `headTranslation.y -= headOffset`)
 3. Display mode of ItemDisplay must be set to THIRDPERSON_RIGHTHAND.
 4. Don't forget to set item_model to appropriate value.